 iPhone 15 price outlook

-If we had to guess right now, we'd assume that the iPhone 15 Pro and iPhone 15 Pro Max will cost more than their predecessors.
-And if we're wrong, we can be pleasantly surprised come the fall.
+It's not long until Apple tells us all definitively what the iPhone 15 series will cost.
+But if we had to guess right now, we'd assume that the iPhone 15 Pro and iPhone 15 Pro Max will cost more than their predecessors.